Burning Up (Madonna song): Critical reception

 Upon release, "Burning Up" received a range of responses from music critics.
 Billboards Brian Chin, reviewing the "Burning Up" / "Physical Attraction" double single, called it a "fast [...] terrific one-two punch".
 Rolling Stones Don Shewey described "Burning Up" as "simple but clever".
 Marcia Smith of The Boston Globe considered it the album's strongest track, while Roger Le Lievre of The Ann Arbor News called it a "high-energy dance-rocker" —both singling out Paul Pesco's guitar work.
 For Entertainment Weekly, Jim Farber later noted that "Burning Up" proved Madonna could "also rock".
 In academic studies, Santiago Fouz-Hernández and Freya Jarman-Ivens praised its upbeat, dance-oriented qualities, while The Bryan-College Station Eagles Linda R. Thornton characterized the single's material as "bubble-gum tunes with a good beat".
 AllMusic's Stephen Thomas Erlewine identified it —alongside "Physical Attraction"— for its "darker, carnal urgency".

 Other writers were less favorable.
 Rikki Rooksby judged it "noticeably weaker" than other songs on the album.
 Terry Hazlett of the Observer–Reporter described it as "inoffensive, danceable [but] ultimately forgettable", while The Washington Times dismissed it as a "nugget better left buried".
 Reviewing the "Burning Up" / "Physical Attraction" single, Jack Lloyd of The Philadelphia Inquirer noted it had club appeal but argued that, "as something to listen to, it quickly wears out its welcome", criticizing its "droning, repetitious vocals".
 Richard Defendorf of the Orlando Sentinel remarked that while the arrangements were solid, Madonna's "tiny" voice left uncertainty as to whether she was an enjoyable novelty or an artist with lasting potential.

 In retrospect, "Burning Up" has been reassessed more favorably, with critics often describing it as one of Madonna's most overlooked or underrated early singles.
 (Note: Attributed to multiple sources, including BBC News, The Detroit News, Entertainment Weekly, MRC, and the Portland Mercury.)
 Writers such as Matthew Jacobs (HuffPost) and Mayer Nissim (PinkNews) emphasized its punk and post-punk qualities, comparing it to early New Order or late Joy Division.
 Similarly, TheBacklot.com and The Arizona Republic praised its assertive energy and likened it to the work of Pat Benatar and Michael Jackson's "Beat It" (1983).
 Pitchforks Jillian Mapes later deemed "Burning Up" a "striking" early single, and the staff of The Advocate ranked it among the sexiest songs of the 1980s.
-Critics have cited "Burning Up" as one of Madonna's finest songs.
+Critics have ranked "Burning Up" as one of Madonna's finest songs.
 (Note: Attributed to multiple sources, including The A.V.
-Club, The Arizona Republic, Billboard, TheBacklot.com, Classic Pop, The Detroit News, Entertainment Weekly, Jenesaispop, Parade, PinkNews, Rolling Stone, Slant Magazine, and USA Today.)
+Club, The Arizona Republic, Billboard, TheBacklot.com, Classic Pop, The Daily Telegraph, The Detroit News, Entertainment Weekly, Jenesaispop, Parade, PinkNews, Rolling Stone, Slant Magazine, and USA Today.)
 Writing for Vanity Fair España, Guillermo Alonso named it her second-best single, praising its raw energy and depiction of a woman offering pleasure on her own terms.